hurndev/FERN/README.md

 ## Current State

-This repository contains a CLI client, relay server, chat webapp, DAG inspector, and some basic testing utilities.
-The implementation is primerally vibe-coded and has not been thoroughly tested.
-The core protocol is implemented, but has not been properly tested yet and is NOT ready for real use.
-For now I recommend only testing this locally.
+This repository contains a CLI client, relay server, chat webapp, DAG inspector, debug tools, and testing utilities.
+The core protocol is implemented but has not been thoroughly tested and is NOT ready for production use.
+For now, only test locally.

 ## Quick Start